 The first thing is that you should never make tea from essential oil.
 Always brew the dried herbs.

 Also, there aren’t enough studies about lavender tea and pregnancy - so do your own research and drink it only if you think it is safe.
 You may prefer to drink Organic tea to avoid any pesticides.

 Honestly, there aren’t a lot of negative side effects of lavender tea.
 When you drink it, please reach out to your doctor if you think you had an adverse reaction to it.

 Lavender tea is a very popular type of herbal tea and lots of people enjoy drinking it to help them relax.
 There are so many different varieties of it that you are sure to find one you enjoy.

-You can add this wonderful herb and tea to a gift basket that would make a great gift for Mother’s Day, birthday, or any tea occasion.
+You can add this wonderful herb and tea to a gift basket that would make a great gift for Mother's Day, birthday, or any tea occasion.
 You can also try your hand at growing an indoor tea garden.